Frequently Asked Questions

 What functions does a broker-dealer fulfill?

-Broker-dealers fulfill several important functions in the financial industry; these include providing investment advice to customers, supplying liquidity through market-making activities, facilitating trading activities, publishing investment research and raising capital for companies.
+Broker-dealers fulfill several important functions in the financial industry; these include supplying liquidity through market-making activities, facilitating trading activities, publishing investment research, and raising capital for companies.